-Wall Art.
-From birth it is suggested to use black and white images.
-Generally images are attached to the wall on baby’s eye level, on the side of changing table or above it if possible.
+From birth, it is suggested to use black and white images.
+Images are attached to the wall at baby’s eye level, on the side of the changing table, or above it if possible.
 For older babies – images with black/white/red patterns.
 From 4 months and up, as an example, you can use images with fine art and animals.
 This collection made by Hello Sprout is gorgeous.

 Another beautiful Word Art from the ART of TYPE for children who are a bit older.

-Baby Gym is a great alternative for hanging mobiles.
-Handmade wooden baby gym from Clover And Birch looks just perfect.
+Baby gym is an excellent alternative for hanging mobiles.
+Handmade wooden baby gym from Clover And Birch looks perfect.
 It is especially convenient since it can be easily folded and put away when not in use.

 Floor cushions are great for babies before their rolling stage.
-They become wonderful spots for day naps and also great for awake time when placed low above the ground, just like one made by Blue House Joys.
-We have one of those and our baby used to love falling asleep there during the day.
+They become beautiful spots for day naps and also great for the awake time when placed low above the ground, just like one made by Blue House Joys.
+We have one of those, and our baby used to love falling asleep there during the day.
 Now it’s a perfect addition to a book corner.

-Play Mat.
-Who doesn’t like a feel of a soft cotton play mat for their baby to rest on.
-These can be a wonderful addition to a spot next to the mirror or under a baby gym.
-This play mat by Nikko is lovely and looks very cozy!
+Who doesn’t like a feel of a soft cotton play mat for their baby to rest on?
+These can be an excellent addition to a spot next to the mirror or under a baby gym.
+This playmat by Nikko is lovely and looks very cozy!

-First baby toys should be made out of non-toxic, natural materials due to the fact that babies learn by placing objects into their mouth.
+First baby toys should be made out of non-toxic, natural materials since babies learn by placing objects into their mouths.
 Here is something for you to choose from:

 Baby Montessori Puzzle Clutch Ball by Endulzar